 We tell our kids we love them a million times a day.
 On top of that, we show them by making sure they’re well taken care of.
 We feed them healthy foods, we put them down for naps, we make sure they’re healthy emotionally and physically.

 Are we doing these same things to make sure we are well taken care of?
 Are we showing them what self-love is by loving ourselves unconditionally?

 I get it.
 It’s hard!
 Showing love and kindness to others, especially our kids, is 100 times easier than showing it to ourselves.
 However, teaching them that we can love ourselves even when we don’t think we deserve it will teach them to do the same.

 Two weeks ago, we were late on our way to the airport when I realized I had not packed any underwear.
 There was absolutely no time to go back.
 I was so frustrated with myself!
 I started being vocally unkind to myself because who forgets their underwear?!
 This girl.

-My 4-year-old daughter with her calm voice interrupted my self-pity party.
+My four year old daughter with her calm voice interrupted my self-pity party.

 “Mami, don’t worry.
 We all make mistakes.
 You love me when I make mistakes, and we all still love you.
 You’re still the best.”

 She was so confident in her words.
 She truly knew that our love or self-worth is not conditional.
 I saw her confidence shining through.